bishnukhadka/SpellingChecker/README.md

 # demoRep

-This repository is for testing if git and github is working fine on local.
+This repository is for school project.
+Project: Spelling Corrector program